Truncus arteriosus

 • Seek support.
 Ask for help from family members and friends.
 Connecting with others in support groups may help manage stress.
 Contact nonprofit organizations, such as the American Heart Association.

-• Write down your baby's health history.
+• Keep track of your baby's health history.
 Include details about any diagnosis, medicines, surgeries and other procedures.
 Note the dates for surgeries and procedures.
 Include dosages for medicines.
-Write down any health care providers' names and phone numbers.
+Write down any healthcare professionals' names and phone numbers.

 If possible, get a copy of medical reports.
 This information helps you remember who provided care.
-It's also helpful to providers who are unfamiliar with your child's health history.
+It's also helpful to healthcare professionals who are unfamiliar with your child's health history.

 Preparing for an appointment